Cinderwall Lowlands

 The Burning Sea

 The southern coast of Cinderwall is known as the Burning Sea.
-Sandwiched between the Soulgate and the beach, a strip of water is endlessly sizzling and boiling, evaporating and raining down, and spilling back into the bay.
-Traversing the region is akin to sailing inside a kettle on a stovetop.
-The water roils and bubbles, the air is humid, and the rain burns your skin.
+A narrow ocean between the Soulgate and the boiling coast, a strip of water endlessly evaporating and raining down, and spilling back into the bay.
+Traversing these waters is akin to sailing inside a kettle on a stovetop.
+The surf roils and bubbles.
+The air is humid and the rain burns your skin.

-Few living things can withstand the extreme temperatures, but it serves the local devils just fine—living among the rocks and shattered islands of the Burning Sea and sailing off in their metal warships to raid and attack coastal villages, retreating if assaulted by non-infernal military back to the inhospitable waters of the boiling sea like petulant children running back to base.
+Few living things can withstand the extreme temperatures, but it serves the local devils just fine.
+These untamed monsters live among the rocks and shattered islands.
+Occasionally they sail off in crude metal warships to raid and attack coastal villages of Dawnfire.
+Retreating if discovered by the patrolling brazen crusaders back to the inhospitable waters of the boiling sea like petulant children whose fun was spoiled.

 Impshimmer Vents

-Along the Cinderwall, a hundred-foot cliff dividing the lands of Dawnfire from the infernal lowlands, are massive lines of scorched black spires that once, in forgotten ages, were the defenses of the Infernal Legion.
+Along the Cinderwall, sit massive lines of scorched black spires that once were the defenses of the Infernal Legion.
 Proud demonic obelisks of red marble, which protected the King of Hell and his onyx cathedral.
 These structures were once used to channel the Ignus Ley Line and release immense javelins of pure, undiluted fire magic to obliterate their targets.

-These structures have now become a haven and bastion of infernal imps.
-The winged demon servants, now free, have forged a community united by their eagerness to escape the devils who once claimed them as subordinates—remaining high above and feeding on the magical essence that rises from the vents, releasing into the sky.
+These structures have become a haven and bastion of infernal imps.
+The winged demon servants, now free, have forged a community united by their eagerness to escape the devils who once claimed them as subordinates.
+They now prefer to remain high above and feed on the magical essence that rises from the vents, releasing into the sky.

 The Boiling Coast